shravan97/PyRDF/README.md

 * You can additionally pass in a configuration dictionary to the `PyRDF.use()` function.
 For example, you can run `PyRDF.use('spark', {'npartitions':4})`.
 The `npartitions` parameter refers to the number of parts to divide the input dataset into, for processing.
 * The configuration dictionary accepts only `npartitions` and all Spark configuration parameters.
 For Spark configuration parameters, refer to [Spark docs](https://spark.apache.org/docs/latest/configuration.html).
 * Note that, if the value of 'npartitions' is not set in the config dictionary, then it will be set to the value of `spark.executor.instances` from the config dictionary.
 If `spark.executor.instances` is also not set in the config dictionary, then `npartitions` will be set to `2`.
-* You can also make a `SparkContext` directly available for use.
-In such cases, the existing `SparkContext` would be **directly used, even if you pass in configuration parameters**.
+* The Spark backend will create a `SparkContext` with the configuration parameters received, if any.
+However, if a SparkContext already exists, it will be **directly used, even if you pass in configuration parameters**.
 * If you want to run Spark with your own configuration parameters and you're not sure whether a `SparkContext` already exists, then simply run the following before `PyRDF.use` :

 ```python